Ancient history: China

-Neighbors of China
+Neighbours of China

 The East Asian nations adjacent to China were all profoundly influenced by their interactions with Chinese civilisation.
-Korea and Vietnam were brought under Han rule by Han Wudi in the second century BC, and this rule led to cultural influences on both areas for many centuries to come.
+Northwestern Korea and Northern Vietnam were brought under Han rule by Han Wudi in the second century BC, and this rule led to cultural influences on both areas for many centuries to come.
 Wudi also faced a threat from the Xiongnu, a nomadic people from the Central Asian steppes.
 Wudi's invasions ended the Xiongnu state.

-In 108 BC, the Han dynasty of China conquered much of Korea but when Han China began its decline, three kingdoms in Korea – those of Baekje, Goguryeo and Silla – emerged and expelled the Chinese.
+In 108 BC, the Han dynasty of China conquered much of northern Korea but when Han China began its decline, three kingdoms in Korea – those of Baekje, Goguryeo and Silla – emerged and expelled the Chinese.
 Goguryeo and Baekje were eventually destroyed by a Tang dynasty and Silla alliance.
 Silla then drove out the Tang dynasty in 676 to control most of the Korean peninsula undisputed.

 Jomon culture formed in Japan before 500 BC and under Chinese influence became the Yayoi culture which built large tombs by AD 200.
 In the 300s, a kingdom formed in the Yamato plain, perhaps influenced by Korean refugees.

-The Americas
+Americas

-In pre-Columbian times, several large, centralized ancient civilisations developed in the Western Hemisphere, both in Mesoamerica and western South America.
+In pre-Columbian times, several large, centralised ancient civilisations developed in the Western Hemisphere, both in Mesoamerica and western South America.
 Beyond these areas, the use of agriculture expanded East of the Andes Mountains in South America particularly with the Marajoara culture, and in the continental United States.

 Andean civilisations

-Ancient Andean civilisation began with the rise of organized fishing communities from 3500 BC onwards.
-Along with a sophisticated maritime society came the construction of large monuments, which likely existed as community centers.
+Ancient Andean civilisation began with the rise of organised fishing communities from 3500 BC onwards.
+Along with a sophisticated maritime society came the construction of large monuments, which likely existed as community centres.
 The peoples of this area grew beans, cotton, peanuts, and sweet potatoes, fished in the ocean, and by about 2000 BC had added the potato to their crops.
-The Chavin culture, based around the Chavin cult, emerged around 1000 BC and led to large temples and artworks as well sophisticated textiles.
+The Chavin culture, based around the Chavin cult, emerged around 1000 BC and led to large temples and artworks as well as sophisticated textiles.
 Gold, silver, and copper were worked for jewelry and occasionally for small copper tools.

 After the decline of Chavin culture, a number of cities formed after about 200 BC.
 The cities at Huari, Pucara, and Tiahuanaco were all likely over 10,000 residents.
 From about AD 300, the Mochica culture arose along the Moche River.
 These people left painted pottery depicting their society and culture with a wide range of varied subjects.
 Besides the Mochica, there were a number of other large states in the Andes after about AD 100.
 Included amongst these are the Nazca culture, who were mainly village-dwelling but left behind a large ceremonial centre at Cahuachi as well as the Nazca lines, a large number of huge designs set into the desert floor.